latchset/jose/README.md

     $ ninja
     $ meson test
     (as root) # ninja install
-    $ pkg create -M ../BSD-MANIFEST

-The install should be sufficient, but the pkg create allows you to create a binary package for installation on other systems.
 Once built it does not require install, meson and pkgconf, but still requires jansson and openssl.